 It’s the most common question I hear from new clients.

 Clients that end up in our offices often have a question in mind.
 It might be a pension question; it could be an investment question or something entirely different.
 But often the question being asked isn’t the real question.

 When someone comes in, they often want an immediate answer to an immediate problem.
 Like, “I’ve got these pensions, what shall I do with them?”

-But often what they mean is “do I have enough to retire?”
+But often what they mean is “when can I afford to retire?”